boonsboos/blogposts/improvement.md

 > Always remember: if you find yourself too frustrated and/or not having fun, calling it a day is fine.

 #### Competition and comparing yourself to others
-While competition is a
+While competition is a great source of motivation, it can become a bigger source of frustration.
+You may end up constantly comparing yourself to your peers and their improvement instead of that of your own.

+You first, competition second.

 ### Effective practice
 This is the important part of the article.
 Here are general guidelines for a consistent and effective practice schedule.

 #### Push & Pull
-Your sessions should consist (pun intended) of two main phases: first Push, then Pull.
+Your practice should consist (pun intended) of two main phases: first Push, then Pull.

 Remember those bars on the skill line from earlier?
 |||